networkx/nx-guides/content/algorithms/dag/index.md

 ### Applications

-Directed acyclic graphs representations of partial orderings have many applications in scheduling for systems of tasks with ordering constraints.
+Directed acyclic graphs representations of partial orderings have many applications in scheduling of systems of tasks with ordering constraints.
-An important class of problems of this type concern collections of objects that need to be updated, such as the cells of a spreadsheet after one of the cells has been changed, or the object files of a piece of computer software after its source code has been changed.
+An important class of problems of this type concern collections of objects that need to be updated, for example, calculating the order of cells of a spreadsheet to update after one of the cells has been changed, or identifying which object files of software to update after its source code has been changed.
-In this context, a dependency graph is a graph that has a vertex for each object to be updated, and an edge connecting two objects whenever one of them needs to be updated earlier than the other.
+In these contexts, we use a dependency graph, which is a graph that has a vertex for each object to be updated, and an edge connecting two objects whenever one of them needs to be updated earlier than the other.
 A cycle in this graph is called a circular dependency, and is generally not allowed, because there would be no way to consistently schedule the tasks involved in the cycle.
 Dependency graphs without circular dependencies form DAGs.

-A directed acyclic graph may be used to represent a network of processing elements.
+A directed acyclic graph may also be used to represent a network of processing elements.
 In this representation, data enters a processing element through its incoming edges and leaves the element through its outgoing edges.
 For instance, in electronic circuit design, static combinational logic blocks